Veterinary technicians probably don’t think about disability insurance, right?

 Optional Disability Insurance Riders

-You can add optional riders at an additional cost to your policy to best fit your needs and budget.
-Some popular rider options for veterinary technicians include:
+However, you can add optional riders at an additional cost to your policy to best fit your needs and budget.

-Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.
+Retroactive Injury Benefit Rider: Pays additional benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.

-The Best Disability Insurance For Veterinary Technicians And Veterinary Assistants
+The Best Disability Insurance For Veterinary Technicians

 You are probably wondering who we like to work with.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

 Also, not all carriers insure veterinary technicians.
 See the snapshot out of an underwriting guide of a popular carrier.

 Mutual of Omaha

 They offer value-added benefits to enhance your coverage.
 Additionally, they are on the more affordable side when it comes to premiums.
 We will talk about cost later.
 However, it is important to level set and understand how disability insurance carriers underwrite your application.